 The only potential disadvantage of publishing an ETD is that some publishers may not want to publish a work that is already published on the Internet.
-However, when this problem exists, it is usually manageable. (see Publisher Issues)
+However, when this problem exists, it is usually manageable.
+(Visit our Publisher Issues page.)

 5. Increased understanding of electronic publishing